A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Data Integrity Under Uniform Attacks

-Unlike the optimistic approach, where the undecided ones are split in an equal ratio, the conservative model treats the undecided ones as if they are more likely to be compromised.
+Unlike the optimistic approach that the undecided outcomes are split in an equal ratio, the conservative model treats the undecided ones as if they are more likely to be compromised.
 In this case, we consider two weights for the compromised and not compromised costs namely $ w_{1} $ and $ w_{2}$ in a way that $ w_{1}+w_{2}=1 $ and $ 0.5<w_{2}\leq1 $.
 Hence,

 This conservative way of computing the undecided cost is more appropriate for mission-critical systems where the decisions can mostly be made based on the `not compromised' inputs.
-Depending on how conservative a system is, we define the weight $ w_{2} $.
-By increasing $ w_{2} $, the chance of assuming a compromised device as a not compromised one reduces.
+Depending on how conservative a system is, we define the weights.
+By increasing $ w_{2} $, the chance of assuming a compromised data input as a not compromised one reduces.
 If the system is highly mission-critical and there is no room for risk, we consider $ w_{2}=1 $.
-In this case, all undecided devices are considered as compromised even if there could be some that were not compromised.
+In this case, all undecided data inputs are considered as compromised even if there could be some that were not compromised.